zevck/S.T.F.U/README.md

   Add it to `STFU_Blacklist.yaml` by FormID or EditorID, then re-run Synthesis.
 Look below for how to locate dialogue's FormID or EditorID.

 ### Patch isn't being updated when re-running Synthesis
-  Delete the old patch's ESP and run it again.
+  Delete the generated patch ESP and run it again.

 ### S.T.F.U MCM is loading but nothing is being blocked
-  Make sure the patch's ESP is enabled and below any mods with dialogue
+  Make sure the generated patch ESP is enabled and below any mods with dialogue

 ### Can't find the patch ESP after running
   It should be named either `Synthesis.esp` by default or whatever you named the group (`STFU_Patch.esp` for example).
 Open Synthesis and check the group names on the left and find which one contains STFU.
 If you have multiple Synthesis patchers in the same group they will all be in the same ESP.
 Also confirm that the patcher completed successfully and didn't give an error in the output window.

-### Writing with compression enabled is not currently supported.
+### Writing with compression enabled is not currently supported
   Move the STFU patch into it's own group that doesn't have compression enabled.
 STFU patches 10s of thousands of dialogue responses and cannot be made into an ESL.

 ## Useful Tools